JAY Project

 What Is Chromatic Exercise?

-Chromatic exercise is the practice of playing all 12 notes of the chromatic scale in sequential order across every string and position on your instrument.
+Chromatic exercise is the practice of playing all 12 notes of the chromatic scale in sequential order across every string and position on your bass guitar (or guitar).
 Unlike playing songs or scales, chromatic exercises have no musical context — their sole purpose is to build finger independence, strength, and coordination.

 🎸 Basic pattern (guitar/bass): 1-2-3-4 on each string, moving up one fret at a time — then back down.